Extended Set-based Tasks for Multi-task Execution and Prioritization: Extended Set-based Task Execution

 Given a task $\sigma = k(q)$, the following control affine system can be employed to define the evolution of the robot as well as the task:

 where, as before, the smooth map $k:\mc Q\rightarrow \mc T$ represents the task forward kinematics\footnote{When the task space coincides with the joint space ($\mc T = \mc Q)$, $k$ is the identity function.}.
-This control affine form encompasses the kinematic robot model \eqref{eq:robotkinmodel} by setting $x = q$, $f = 0$, $g = J$ and $u = \dot q$.
-As will be shown in Section~\ref{sec:dynamics}, the standard dynamic model of a robot manipulator is also affine in the control input (joint torques), and can be therefore represented by \eqref{eq:ca-dyn}.
+This control affine form encompasses the kinematic robot model \eqref{eq:robotkinmodel} by setting $x = q$, $f = 0$, $g = I$ and $u = \dot q$.
+The standard dynamic model of a robot manipulator is also affine in the control input (joint torques), and can be therefore represented by \eqref{eq:ca-dyn} (see Section~\ref{sec:dynamics}).

-Starting from the methodology for task execution proposed in \cite{notomista2019constraint}, we now develop a strategy for the execution of ESB tasks.
+Starting from the methodology for task execution proposed in \cite{notomista2018constraint}, we now develop a strategy for the execution of ESB tasks.
 According to Definition~\ref{def:esbt}, in order to accomplish an ESB task, it is necessary to control the robot for making the satisfaction set $\mc C$ attractive and forward invariant.
-As shown in \cite{notomista2019constraint, notomista2019optimal}, this behavior can be formulated as a constrained optimization problem where the control input is chosen to enforce the task satisfaction.
+As shown in~\cite{notomista2018constraint,notomista2019optimal}, this behavior can be formulated as a constrained optimization problem where the control input is chosen to enforce the task satisfaction.
 This desired behavior can be formalized using Control Barrier Functions (CBFs) that render the desired set forward invariant and stable (see~\cite{ames2019control}).
 These properties are briefly recalled in the following.